Complexity

 summary: ClassVar[str] = 'Forbid placing too many ``assert`` statements into a function.'

-class TooDeepAccessViolation(node, text=None, baseline=None)[source]
+final class TooDeepAccessViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation